Skip to main content

 Overview

-The JavaScript agent (agent-js) is used to interact with the public API endpoints of ICP and canisters deployed on ICP from a JavaScript program.
+An agent is an API client used to interact with ICP.
+The JavaScript agent (agent-js) is used to interact with the public ICP API endpoints and canisters deployed on ICP. agent-js provides call, query, and readState methods, along with other utilities, to an actor.

 To install the JavaScript agent, run the following command: